orbis00/android_sdk/Readme.md

 ###Setting up User Profile tracking.
 Below API's help you capture profile of User.
 User’s profile should be created only once.
 ####UserProfileMapper
-> Wigzo has provided a class “UserProfileMapper” which can be used to capture user's profile.
+> mkt has provided a class “UserProfileMapper” which can be used to capture user's profile.

 **To create User profile:**
 > 1. Create an instance of UserProfileMapper.